ShieldOrder/process-layer-doctrine/applications/zcg/01-System-Boundary-and-Roles.md

 - Overlapping roles are not prohibited but should be visible
 - Undeclared coupling between decision, execution, and verification increases process risk

 This section does not recommend changes.
 It establishes a shared map of role boundaries as they are commonly understood.

 ## Status

 Descriptive baseline.
 No prescriptions.
 No authority claims.
+EOF